reid-harrison/twitter-scs/README.txt

 ================================================
 KNOWN BUGS OR LIMITATIONS
 ================================================
 -Client continually polls the server, this is inefficient.
-Long-poll would be preferred.
+It would be better if the client sent a hash of the list they last received.
+A long-poll would be preferred if the hash matches.
+-Server is blocking and new client connections must be made for each request.
 -Errors cause exits
 -No checks on tweet size.
 -Only check on tweet content ensures that it does not contain the two reserved delimiters.